 Adhering to this simple principle will keep your trading records accurate, consistent, and meaningful.

 Let’s see why.

 - Ex-ante record: The market will rise after this bullish reversal pattern.

 - Ex-post record: The market did not rise.

-This is undeniable proof that our expectation was wrong.
+Having both ex-ante and ex-post records offer undeniable proof that our expectation was wrong.

 - If the market did not rise, we would conveniently forget the fact that we expected it to rise.

-It is human nature to want to feel good and forget bad experiences.
-Our minds distort the truth easily.
+Hence, our minds distort the truth easily.
 Unless we record it before our minds get the incentive to do so.

 Although we are performing real-time recording, it should not distract you from executing a trade properly.

 In my course, I’ve written about keeping records in real-time and included a template to facilitate the process.